Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 ### How can I create a new team?

 Every user in Slingshot can create teams.
-**Access the team creation menu** by selecting the *Join or Create a Team button* (see screenshot below) > *+ Create Team*.
+Access the team creation menu by selecting the *Join or Create a Team button* (see screenshot below) > *+ Create Team*.

 ![The Create Team menu](../images/create-team-dialog.png)

 In this dialog, configure the following:
 * ***Team Name*** - giving your team a descriptive and meaningful name is always worth the effort.
 * *(Optional)* ***Description*** - descriptions are helpful and nice to have, but absolutely optional in Slingshot.
-* ***Organization*** - choose whether your team will be part of the main Organization or will exist as your *Personal* team.
+* ***Organization*** - choose whether your team will be part of the Main Organization or will exist as your Personal Team.
 How to choose and what is the difference?
     - **Teams, part of the main organization**, follow the internal rules and principles of the organization.
 These teams can be [discovered and joined](#how-can-i-discover-and-join-other-teams) by every member of the main Organization.

-    - **Personal teams** give you more freedom and less discoverability.
+    - **Personal Teams** give you more freedom and less discoverability.
 Others cannot find your team in the _Join list_ so they can join only if they are invited.
 Only you and other owners of this team can manage it and delete it.
 * **Privacy** - this setting is only available for teams, part of the main organization.
     - **Public** teams can be discovered and joined in the _Join or Create a Team screen_.
     - **Private** teams are undiscoverable and can only be joined through an invitation received via email.